MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 1. Select the **Automation** under the *Configuration* area and then select the **Active Playbooks** tab.

 1. Select **Refresh** from the command bar in case you don't see any playbook.
-You should the playbook created from the previous step with the **Microsoft Sentinel Incident** *Trigger kind*.
+You should see the playbook created from the previous step with the **Microsoft Sentinel Incident** *Trigger kind*.

 1. Select the **PostMessageTeams** playbook name.